 - While chicken wings are baking combine hot sauce, honey, and melted butter in a large bowl.

-- Working in batches, place chicken wings in bowl with sweet and spice sauce.
+- Working in batches, place chicken wings in bowl with the sauce.

 - Toss or stir gently until coated.